Home » Blogs » In the Wild » The Many Uses of Mulberries

 By Greg Wagner

-Besides we humans, wildlife utilizes the mulberry tree as well.
+Besides us humans, wildlife utilizes the mulberry tree as well.
 In Nebraska, the leaves and twigs provide browse for white-tailed deer.
 The leaves of the tree, particularly those of the white mulberry, are the main diet for the silk worm.
-Also, the leaves provide larval food for two butterflies — mourning cloak and red admiral.
+In addition, the leaves provide larval food for two butterflies — mourning cloak and red admiral.
 An array of birds and small mammals eat the fruit of the mulberry.
 In fact, the mulberry is rated by the Cornell University Laboratory of Ornithology as one of the top seven most-important plants for birds.
 Studies show the fox squirrel particularly likes the fruit of the mulberry.

 Fish eat ripe mulberries, too, especially channel catfish and common carp.
 Mulberries make for superb summer fishing bait, particularly where mulberry tree branches hang over the water of ponds, lakes, reservoirs and rivers.
 Some anglers tie and use mulberry flies to catch catfish and carp.

+You can consume fresh, ripe mulberries in so many ways.
 You can snatch them right off the tree and devour them, if you wish.
+They are tasty!

-If you can keep your hands off of them, mulberries will keep in the refrigerator, unwashed in a covered container for several days.
-Or freeze the berries for later use.
+If you can keep your hands off them, mulberries will keep in the refrigerator, unwashed in a covered container for several days.
+Alternatively, freeze the berries for later use.
 Wash them and gently pat them dry, then pack them in freezer bags in a single layer.
 This will ensure that the berries remain separate once they are frozen.
 Frozen berries will store for several months.

 Tips for Bulk Harvesting Mulberries